makeitcloudy/makeitcloudy.github.io/_posts/2022-04-13-how-to-setup-mikrotik-for-home-lab-usecase.md

 ---
 layout: post
-title: "How to setup mikrotik for home lab usecase"
+title: "How to setup Mikrotik for home lab usecase"
 permalink: "/how-to-setup-mikrotik-for-home-lab-usecase/"
 subtitle: "There are plenty of alternative ways reaching this, but still mikrotik it's cost effective"
 cover-img: /assets/img/cover/img-cover-mikrotik.jpg